 Ruins of 5th-8th century Sogdian Silk Road city

-What is the best time of year to visit attractions in Tajikistan?
+When is the best season to visit attractions in Tajikistan?

 Late June to September for mountains and Pamir Highway.
 April-May for Dushanbe and lower altitude sites (wildflowers, Navruz festival).
 Avoid November-April for mountain travel.